cjbottaro/tempest/README.md

 Apache Storm).

 The goal of this project is to be able to _very easily_ create and run parallel/distributed job topologies.
-If you want something that is difficult, just use Apache Storm.
+If you want something difficult, just use Apache Storm.

 ## Installation